Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Results and Discussions

-The ablation settings are as follows: (1) w/o Multi-Agent Collaboration$^\dagger$: Use a single agent to directly execute tasks and output answers, with our proposed scaling and reward strategies retained.
-(2) w/o Multi-Agent Collaboration$^\ddagger$: Use a single agent, which incorporates all prompts from our four proposed agents as a unified workflow, with our proposed scaling and reward strategies retained.
-(3) w/o Agent-Wise Hybrid Scaling: Retain the multi-agent collaborative framework and apply the mixed reward strategy directly, without test-time scaling.
-(4) w/o Mixed Reward Modeling: Retain the multi-agent collaborative framework and agent-wise hybrid scaling, without reward signals.
-As shown in Table~\ref{ablation}, the multi-agent collaborative approach contributes the most, outperforming the single-agent system by 8.6\%.
-Notably, consolidating all functions into a single model results in suboptimal performance, which is even worse than the base model, highlighting the necessity of a multi-agent collaborative framework.
-Both the mixed reward modeling and agent-wise hybrid scaling strategies boost average accuracy by at least 3\%.
-Specifically, the latter yields more significant gains on complex tasks compared to average ones, with especially notable improvements in reasoning tasks.
+\textbf{Ablation Studies.} The ablation settings are as follows: (1) Monolithic: Use a monolithic model to directly execute tasks and output answers, with particular scaling and reward modeling retained.
+(2) w/o multi-agent collaboration: Use a single agent, which incorporates all prompts from our four proposed agents as a unified workflow, with our proposed scaling and reward strategies retained.
+(3) w/o agent-wise adaptive test-time scaling: Retain the multi-agent collaborative framework and apply the mixed reward strategy directly, without test-time scaling.
+(4) w/o mixed reward modeling: Retain the multi-agent collaborative framework and agent-wise adaptive test-time scaling, without reward signals.
+As reported in Tab.~\ref{ablation}, our document-centric procedural scaling paradigm, outperforming the monolithic system by 8.6\%.
+Notably, the integration of all functionalities into a single model results in suboptimal performance, even outperforming the base model negatively, which indicates the inherent limitation of monolithic paradigms in document understanding and reasoning.
+Both the agent-wise adaptive test-time scaling strategy and mixed reward modeling contribute to an average accuracy increase of at least 3\%.
+Specifically, the former yields more remarkable gains on reasoning tasks in documents than average ones, with particularly striking improvements that underscore how adaptive scaling reduces cognitive overload.